Newsletter Issue 21 - November, 2010

 Adam Garson

-The U.S. Patent and Trademark Office Announces a Pilot Program for Deferring Examination of Patent Applications
+The U.S. Patent and Trademark Office Announces a Pilot Program

 The PTO is taking another step to reduce its workload through deferring examination of patent applications.
 The PTO has announced that it will soon start a pilot program to allow inventors to defer the payment of certain filing fees by one year.
 The stated goal of the pilot program is to allow inventors a total of two years to develop their inventions and test the market before incurring the costs of a utility application.
 The goal is laudatory; however, the proposal does not achieve that goal.
 In fact, achieving the stated goal would require changes to the patent statute and renegotiation of the Patent Cooperation Treaty.
 Don't hold your breath.